buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 runMain();
 ```

-All I did was fund the contract 0.001 Ethereum like this:
+All I did was fund the contract 0.001 Ether like this:

 ```javascript
 const waveContract = await waveContractFactory.deploy({